II. Management: General

 - Consider revascularization

-V. Management: Chronic Osteomyelitis
+VI.
+Management: Chronic Osteomyelitis

-- Avoid Empiric antibiotics unless acute exacerbation
+- Avoid Empiric Antibiotics unless acute exacerbation

 - Treat acute exacerbation as Acute Osteomyelitis